plattebasintimelapse/pbt-wp-theme/docs/docs.md

 #####Credits:
 Photo credits are generally located at the top of a post (for web stories) or bottom of a post (for blogs).
 When there is more than one photographer/videographer, credits for specific photos should be in parentheses, name only.
 If we’re crediting someone outside of PBT, use name, organization format.
 Ex: (Michael Forsberg) Ex.
 (Chris Helzer, TNC)

+#Shortcodes
+Shortcodes help to create macros to be used in a post's content.
+Read more about shortcodes on the [WordPress Docs](https://codex.wordpress.org/Shortcode)

+The basic shortcode format is as follow:

+[shortcodetitle key="value"]

+The title is unique for each shortcode.
+Key value pairs are specified to be used as attributes in the shortcode.

+**Mind the quotes!!**

+See PBT shortcodes code [here](https://github.com/plattebasintimelapse/pbt-wp-theme/blob/master/inc/shortcodes.php).

 #Video
 Videos are hosted on other services like Vimeo.
 Upload video prior to creating post in CMS.